 We have stitched the background and left the picture area empty.
 Again, because the fill pattern is small, your eye sees the dog as if has an outline.

 Most of my patterns call for two strands of embroidery floss for the outlines.
 You could substitute this for one strand of a thicker thread, instead.
 Cotton a broder or Pearl cotton number 8 would work well.

-The basic idea is that the outlines show up to separate the areas of a design.
+The outlines show up to separate the areas of a design.

-The fill patterns are then worked with a single strand, or thinner thread.
+We then work the fill patterns with a single strand, or thinner thread.